RocketChat/docs-old/legal/code-of-conduct.md

 Dear users,

 Rocket.Chat provides numerous spaces for our community to interact and experience our product.
-Among these are: [Open.rocket.chat](https://open.rocket.chat/), an open chat community for bringing people together and to showcase Rocket.Chat´s community edition.
+Among these are: [Open.rocket.chat](https://open.rocket.chat/), an open chat community for bringing people together and to showcase Rocket.ChatÃÂÃÂ´s community edition.
 In addition, new features are tested on the server on a regular basis. [github.com/RocketChat](http://github.com/RocketChat), our source code repositories where we discuss issues and plan new features [Forums.rocket.chat](https://forums.rocket.chat/), our webforum to announce new features and provide ways for direct interaction with our developers

 ## Introduction